okeeffed/cheat-sheets/COMP3306-AI/2-Problem-Solving-And-Search.md

 - At each step, the best node is expanded (the one with the best value)
 - This is called best-first search
+	- Note that we don’t really know which is the best node as we use an estimate based on the evaluation function.
+So best-first search expands the node that appears to be the best.